-- Poor authentication and session management: If authentication seems too complex for your team, some third party free authentication providers can be used such as Firebase Authentication.
+- Poor authentication and session management: If authentication seems too complex for your team, some third-party free authentication providers can be used such as Firebase Authentication.
 The alternative is to ensure that you follow authentication protocols and standards when implementing your system.

 - Phishing attacks: Your employees and customers should be informed on how to avoid phishing attacks.
 They should avoid opening suspicious emails and accessing unauthorized sites while in your organization’s network.
 Companies should also have standard equipment that can only be used for work by employees such as designated laptops and desktops.
 This can help prevent sensitive information from being obtained by attackers as opposed to when employees use the devices for both personal and work purposes.

 - Cross-Site Request forgery: There are several techniques used to prevent XSRF attacks.
 Here we highlight the first.
 Avoid sending requests that perform critical operations through the GET request method.
 This doesn’t guarantee complete security but it does add a layer of abstraction.
-Synchronizer Token Patterns explained in detail on a blog post by Angel Irizarry, Tinfoil Security.
+Synchronizer Token Patterns are explained in detail in a blog post by Angel Irizarry, Tinfoil Security.

 Ensures that data came from a form submit action by checking for headers hidden from the user but are sent when the user clicks the submit button on a form.